heanzyzabala/bananominer-watch-DEV_TEST/readme.md

 # :scroll: Changelog

-- Temporary HOTFIX still in place.
-This version still has the workaround adressing an issue where users saw their account incorrectly marked as inactive.
+This version fixes the error where users were told their User ID didn't existed.
-- Added Swedish language.
-Thanks to manpan!
-- Activated Turkish language.
-It was there for a long time but not in the package due to human error
+Further improvements:
+-Fixed horizontal scrolling
+-Linking "Your Mining Stats" im hamburger menu to https://www.monkey2monkey.com/fh-stats/
 - You can find the comprehensive Changelog [here](./changelog.md)

 # How to install?